davide-marino00/PBI_DOCS/refac.md

 1. **Entities**:
    - Entities represent distinct objects or concepts within the domain.
 Each entity is characterized by its attributes, which define the properties of the entity.
+   - Example entities may include:
+     - **Customer**: Represents individuals or organizations that purchase products or services.
+     - **Product**: Represents items available for sale.
+     - **Order**: Represents transactions made by customers.

+2. **Attributes**:
+   - Attributes are the specific data points that describe an entity.
+Each attribute has a defined data type and may have constraints such as uniqueness or nullability.
-   - Example entities might include:
+   - Example attributes for the Customer entity might include:
-     - **Customer**: Attributes may include CustomerID, Name, Email, PhoneNumber, etc.
-     - **Product**: Attributes may include ProductID, Name, Description, Price, etc.
-     - **Order**: Attributes may include OrderID, OrderDate, CustomerID, TotalAmount, etc.
+     - CustomerID (Primary Key)
+     - Name
+     - Email
+     - PhoneNumber

-2. **Relationships**:
+3. **Relationships**:
    - Relationships define how entities interact with one another.
 They can be one-to-one, one-to-many, or many-to-many.
-   - Example relationships might include:
+   - Example relationships may include:
-     - A **Customer** can place multiple **Orders** (one-to-many).
+     - A Customer can place multiple Orders (one-to-many).
-     - An **Order** can contain multiple **Products** (many-to-many).
+     - An Order can contain multiple Products (many-to-many).

-3. **Attributes**:
-   - Attributes are the data fields that provide details about each entity.
-They can be of various data types, such as string, integer, date, etc.
+4. **Constraints**:
-   - Attributes may also include constraints such as primary keys, foreign keys, and unique constraints to ensure data integrity.
+   - Constraints are rules that ensure data integrity and consistency within the model.
+They may include primary keys, foreign keys, unique constraints, and check constraints.
+   - Example constraints might include:
+     - CustomerID must be unique for each Customer.
+     - OrderDate must not be in the future.

-4. **Normalization**:
+5. **Normalization**:
-   - The model may follow normalization principles to reduce data redundancy and improve data integrity.
-This involves organizing the data into tables in such a way that dependencies are properly enforced.
+   - The model adheres to normalization principles to reduce data redundancy and improve data integrity.
+This involves organizing data into separate tables and establishing relationships between them.

-5. **Data Integrity**:
-   - The model incorporates rules and constraints to maintain data accuracy and consistency.
-This includes defining primary keys, foreign keys, and validation rules for attributes.

 6. **Documentation**:
-   - Comprehensive documentation accompanies the model, detailing each entity, its attributes, relationships, and any relevant business rules.
+   - Comprehensive documentation accompanies the model, detailing each entity, attribute, relationship, and constraint.
 This documentation serves as a reference for developers, analysts, and stakeholders.

 #### Use Cases
-- **Database Design**: The model serves as a foundation for creating a relational database schema.
-- **Data Integration**: It aids in integrating data from various sources by providing
+- **Data Warehousing**: The model can be used to design a data warehouse schema that supports reporting and analytics.
+- **Application Development**: Developers can utilize the model to create

 ---